SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 : This is a per-flow metadata requirement.

 REQ-MEDIA-KEYFRAME:
-: Video contains partial frames and full frames, which need to be distinguished so that full frames can be indicated to the network.
+: Video contains prediction frames and full frames, which need to be distinguished so that full frames can be indicated to the network.
 : This is an enhanced requirement that requires e2e application layer